Who Are Our First Parents? (III.A Reconciling Contemporary Science and the Doctrine of Original Sin)

+Who were the first humans?
 Catholics can believe that the first man and woman evolved from previous species – from Homo erectus/Homo ergaster and then Homo heidelbergensis and then Homo neanderthalensis to the first species of Homo sapiens, and then to the second species of Homo sapiens (Homo sapiens sapiens).

-It would be reasonable to assume that our first parents are connected with the initial emergence of homo sapiens sapiens 200,000 years ago, but the only definitive criterion for their emergence is that they are the first to receive a unique transphysical soul from God, making them in His image and likeness, and giving them the above twelve capacities (including free will).
+It would be reasonable to assume that our first parents are connected with the initial emergence of homo sapiens sapiens 200,000 years ago, but the only definitive criterion for their emergence is that they are the first to receive a unique transphysical soul from God, making them in His image and likeness, and giving them the twelve human capacities (including free will).

 Must our first parents be associated with the second generation of Homo sapiens (Homo sapiens sapiens) or could they have been in the first generation of Homo sapiens – from which a subspecies (Homo sapiens Neanderthalensis — who interbred with Neanderthals) also emerged?

 This is certainly possible, because the only defining criterion for the first man and woman is that they are the first to have received a unique transphysical soul from God – and that they had progeny giving rise to the rest of humanity whose defining characteristic is the presence of that transphysical soul from God.

 There is also established evidence that the whole of humanity today has one common female ancestor – named “ Mitochondrial Eve” whose mitochondrial DNA is integral to the genome of every human being around the world (without exception).
 Mitochondrial DNA is transmitted through mothers, but all human beings possess it.